TrustAI/DeepConcolic/README.md

 pip3 install tensorflow\>=2.3
 pip3 install pulp\>=2
 pip3 install adversarial-robustness-toolbox\>=1.3
 pip3 install pomegranate\>=0.13.4
 ```

 Note as of September 2020 one may need to append `--use-feature=2020-resolver` at the end of each `pip3 install` command-line to work-around errors in dependency resolution.
 Further missing dependency errors for a package _p_ can then be solved by uninstalling/installing _p_.
+Note: if pomegranate installation failed with the above command, please try "pip3 install pomegranate==0.13.4" instead.

 # Publications